Skip to content

 First we need to choose a directory where Nanitor writes the output, there has to be been space available on that partition to write the NBA.
 In this case we choose /var/lib because we know there is enough space there.

 This can take a while, depending on how big the Nanitor installation is, for thousands of devices it can take a long time to complete as the pg_dump command will take a while to run.
-In our case according to the command output we have a file created /var/lib/nanitor/backups/nanitor-server_backup_20230109133804.tgz.
+It will create a temporary file in the current working directory and then remove it to the output_path specified.

 Restore process